Ryan4Reed/cambrilearn/README.md

 # Cambrilearn project

-This project is a modular, command-line-driven machine learning pipeline for preparing data, validating features, training models, making predictions, and estimating revenue.
+This project is designed to make the best use of our claims data in order to predict the expected revenue post `2024-06-30`

-It is designed to support optional execution of pipeline stages via command-line flags for maximum flexibility in development and production.
+We have also implemented a simple user interface for interacting with the data on an account level.
 ---

 ## Features